mig-hub/sequel-crushyform/README.md

 - :datetime is in the format YYYY-MM-DD HH:MM:SS because it is accepted by sequel setters as-is
 - :parent is a dropdown list to chose from
 - :attachment is for attachments (who guessed?).
+- :select could be used for fields like String or Fixnum but giving a limited number of options

 MORE ABOUT DATE/TIME FIELDS
 ---------------------------